prpht9/puremvc-dojo/README.md

 Declarative
 -----------

-Unable to get working as well with observers: examples may or may not be forthcoming.
+Unable to get working as well with dojo observer hooks: examples may or may not be forthcoming.

 Last Step
 ---------